quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 the server, the server MUST not disable this extension on the resumed connection.

-# RELIABLE_RESET_STREAM Frame
+# CLOSE_STREAM Frame

-Conceptually, the RELIABLE_RESET_STREAM frame is a RESET_STREAM frame with an added Reliable Size field.
+Conceptually, the CLOSE_STREAM frame is a RESET_STREAM frame with an added Reliable Size field.

 ~~~
-RELIABLE_RESET_STREAM Frame {
+CLOSE_STREAM Frame {
-  Type (i) = 0x72,
+  Type (i) = 0x20..0x21,
   Stream ID (i),
-  Application Protocol Error Code (i),
+  [Application Protocol Error Code (i)],
   Final Size (i),
   Reliable Size (i),
 }
 ~~~

-RELIABLE_RESET_STREAM frames contain the following fields:
+The CLOSE_STREAM frames contain the following fields:

 Stream ID:  A variable-length integer encoding of the stream ID of
       the stream being terminated.

 Application Protocol Error Code:  A variable-length integer
     containing the application protocol error code (see Section 20.2) that indicates why the stream is being closed.
+If the Type is 0x20, this field is not included.

 Final Size:  A variable-length integer indicating the final size of
     the stream by the RESET_STREAM sender, in units of bytes; see